2024–25 AFC Challenge League

-The 2024–25 AFC Challenge League was the eleventh edition of the Asia's third-tier continental club football competition, organized by the Asian Football Confederation (AFC), and the first season since it was rebranded from the AFC President's Cup to the AFC Challenge League.
+The 2024–25 AFC Challenge League was the eleventh edition of the Asia's tertiary continental club football competition, organized by the Asian Football Confederation (AFC), and the first season since it was rebranded from the AFC President's Cup to the AFC Challenge League.

 It was the first edition since 2014, when the tournament was re-introduced in 2024 with a revamped format.
-The final was played on 10 May 2025 at the Morodok Techo National Stadium in Phnom Penh, Cambodia, with Turkmenistan club Arkadag defeating Cambodian club Svay Rieng 2–1 to win their first Asian title.
-Arkadag became the third Turkmenistan club to win the competition.
-As winners of the tournament Arkadag automatically qualified for the 2025–26 AFC Champions League Two group stage.
+The final was played on 10 May 2025 at the Morodok Techo National Stadium in Phnom Penh, Cambodia, with Turkmen club Arkadag defeating Cambodian club Svay Rieng 2–1 to win their first Asian title.
+Arkadag were making their debut in AFC club competitions, having qualified by winning the 2023 Ýokary Liga in their first year of existence; they also became the third consecutive club from Turkmenistan to win the competition.
+As winners of the tournament, Arkadag automatically qualified for the 2025–26 AFC Champions League Two group stage.

 Association team allocation

 The associations were allocated slots according to their club competitions ranking, which was published after the 2022 competitions were completed.